 The Bottom Line

-Keeping that in mind, we still think that the longer term trajectory of the business is much more important for investors to consider.
-We have estimates - from multiple Clean Energy Fuels analysts - going out to 2022, and you can see them free on our platform here.
+Still, the long-term prospects of the business are much more relevant than next year's earnings.
+We have analyst estimates for Clean Energy Fuels going out as far as 2021, and you can see them free on our platform here.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.